Medically reviewed by Drugs.com. Last updated on Jul 22, 2022.

 In clinical trials, immediate-release oral isosorbide dinitrate has been administered in a variety of regimens, with total daily doses ranging from 30 mg to 480 mg.
 Controlled trials of single oral doses of isosorbide dinitrate have demonstrated effective reductions in exercise-related angina for up to 8 hours.
 Anti-anginal activity is present about 1 hour after dosing.

 From large, well-controlled studies of other nitrates, it is reasonable to believe that the maximal achievable daily duration of anti-anginal effect from isosorbide dinitrate is about 12 hours.
 No dosing regimen for isosorbide dinitrate, however, has ever actually been shown to achieve this duration of effect.
-One study of 8 patients, who were administered a pretitrated dose (average 27.5 mg) of immediate-release ISDN at 0800, 1300, and 1800 hours for 2 weeks, revealed that significant anti-anginal effectiveness was discontinuous and totaled about 6 hours in a 24 hour period.
+One study of 8 patients, who were administered a pretitrated dose (average 27.5 mg) of immediate-release ISDN at 8 am, 1 pm, and 6 pm for 2 weeks, revealed that significant anti-anginal effectiveness was discontinuous and totaled about 6 hours in a 24-hour period.

 Indications and Usage for Isordil Titradose